felixgrewe/linux_cookbook/pipe_annotation.md

-o;?# Lichen Genome Annotation Pipeline
+# Lichen Genome Annotation Pipeline

 This pipeline is a prototype of Lichen genome annotation.